mmezirard/mmezirard.github.io/content/htb-write-ups/challenges/hunting-license/index.md

 If we run the binary once again and input these passwords, they all work!

-## Remote
+# Socket `94.237.63.83:54974`

-Now let's connect to the socket we were given.
+Now let's connect to the socket we were given, which is running the `license` binary.

 ```sh
 ❯ nc "94.237.63.83" "54974"